nafSadh/notes/intvw.md

  [Codeforces](https://codeforces.com/) are not your cups of tea, then you can resort to one of the following:

 - [**LeetCode**](https://leetcode.com/problemset/all/) -- This site originally hosted some two-three hundred programming interview problems.
-It was run by Winston Tang [↗](https://www.linkedin.com/in/winston-tang/), an engineer at Google, Amazon and Intel.
+It was run by Winston Tang[↗](https://www.linkedin.com/in/winston-tang/), an engineer at Google, Amazon and Intel.
 Recently he started working full time on LeetCode and since, the problem archive has grew to about a thousand.
 It now also organizes contests regularly, resulting in the surge of problems.
 First two-three hundred problems cover a wide range of everything; so you do not have to solve all 900 of them.
 Also, a good thing about this site is that, with premium subscription, you can filter problems by company tags.
 So, if you are preparing for a